MetaTunes/PipeEmailToPage/Readme.md

 Alternatively, you may wish to process the mails to a blog or news page.
 In this case, you will need to have fields in your parent template to store the relevant information.
 Again you can set up a LazyCron task to process the emails and create the pages.
 As with forwarding you can set up a checkbox field to record whether the email has been processed.

+A 'Process' page is provided in setup (or move it where you want) to view the processed emails.
+If you have ListerPro, you can also set up a custom Lister view to display the emails in a more user-friendly way, so that you can easily filter them etc.